neverfap-deluxe/nfd-api/content/accounts/_index.md

 - **Guided audio meditations to help assist you through your practices.**
 - **Structured perspective courses utilising the practices on this website.**
-- **A web/mobile application to assist you in recording your progress through your .**
+- **A web/mobile application to assist you in recording your progress through the website.**
 - **Personal one on one coaching sessions.**

 <hr class="hrul__bottom"/>